mark-mansfield/frontend-assessment/mindarc-frontent-assesment/README.md

 I used bootstrap in my html markup to use flex box and some simple styling

+To make things easier I combined 1 and 2 into the same code base.
+There is a nav bar at the top of the page to navigate between the two examples

-I used some sass to utilise breakpoints on the header image size in exercise 1
+I used some sass to utilise breakpoints exercise 1